Numerical Computing Fundamentals

 In polynomial regression, the columns of the design matrix are .
 As the degree increases, the power columns become strongly correlated and the design matrix becomes ill-conditioned.

 The NIST StRD datasets on the Numerical Accuracy page show this effect.
 The simple regression dataset Norris achieves a coefficient LRE of 12.3, but the 10th degree polynomial Filip drops to 7.3.
-Filip's design matrix has a condition number around , and the increasing condition number with polynomial degree limits precision.
+Filip has ().
+Since MIDAS uses QR decomposition for coefficient estimation, is the relevant quantity.
+The estimate predicts digits of precision, but the observed LRE is 7.3.
+The gap reflects factors not captured by the simple formula, such as error accumulation during back-substitution across the problem dimension (Filip has ).

 To reduce the condition number, replace the monomial basis with an orthogonal polynomial basis.
-With an orthogonal basis, the columns of the design matrix are mutually orthogonal, reducing the condition number to approximately 1.
+When the design matrix consists only of the intercept and orthogonal polynomial columns, the columns are mutually orthogonal with equal norms, so the condition number is theoretically 1 (in practice it deviates slightly from 1 due to floating-point rounding).
 The Orthogonal Polynomials tab in MIDAS applies this transformation.

 See also